JMAConsulting/biz.jmaconsulting.financialagingcustomsearch/README.md

 * CiviCRM v5.7+

 ## Installation (Web UI)

-This extension has not yet been published for installation via the web UI.
+Once reviewed and approved for automated distribution, this extension will become available for installation via a browser inside CiviCRM:
+1. Navigate to Administer > System Settings > Extensions.
+2. Click on the Add New tab.
+3. Beside this extension click the Download link.
+4. Click on Download and Install button.

 ## Installation (CLI, Zip)